Menditect/documentation/docs/Tools/mta-plugin.md

 ### Updating from MTA Plugin 4.8.1

 :::caution delete before replace
-Delete the existing MTA Plugin from your Mendix project, delete MTA Plugin related `JAR files` from `userlib`, and delete the MTA Plugin directory from `javasource` in your project directory.
+Start with `Clean your Deployment directory` in Studio Pro.
+Then, delete the existing MTA Plugin from your Mendix project, delete MTA Plugin related `JAR files` from `userlib`, and delete the MTA Plugin directory from `javasource` in your project directory.
 :::

 ### Updating from MTA Plugin 9 and above

 - Import the MTA Plugin Add-on module into your [Application](../mta/application) from the [Mendix Marketplace](https://marketplace.mendix.com/link/component/214717).

-### Troubleshooting

-If both MTA and the MTA Plugin indicate that there is an active connection, but executing a [Test Run](../mta/test-run) results in an error and/or a timeout, it may be needed to re-download the associated Mendix App on your computer after committing the changes containing the new MTA Plugin.

 ## Feedback?
 Missing anything?
 [Let us know!](mailto:support@menditect.com)